maxmarkov/maxmarkov/README.md

   </a>
 </div>

 Hi there! 👋 I am a Data Scientist with a strong background in natural sciences and experience researching and productionalizing machine learning projects.
 I currently work as a data consultant in Brussels, Belgium.
 This is my personal page containing repositories of projects I work on in my spare time.
 As a former researcher, I like to delve into things to understand how they work.
-I also enjoy learning and working with new technology tools!
+I also enjoy learning and working with new technological tools!

 My current interests are: